 - Planning - Developing strategic goals and objectives, and determining how these can be achieved

-- Organisational performance - Monitoring the performance of the club or association against performance targets to ensure the goals and objectives are achieved
+- Organisational performance - Monitoring the performance of the club or association against performance targets financial to ensure the goals and objectives are achieved

 - Leadership - Ensuring the club or association is governed responsibly with the best interests of members and stakeholders at the core of decision making.

 Check your club’s governance against the Good Governance checklist.

 Your state or national body is a good first port of call for advice and assistance.

 The Office of Sport’s Governance Framework can assist your club in improving its governance practices and systems.